 Don’t be afraid to admit that you’re learning.
 Some of the most successful personal brands are created by people who are on the same path as their clients…just a little further ahead.
 Sharing your learning journey with your community is also a great way to build trust and respect.
 Plus, you won’t feel the need to pretend to be anything you are not.

 Your story lacks illustrations

 Every brand has a story, and it’s up to you to make sure it gets told.
 The biggest challenge, of course, is making sure people actually listen.
 How do you hold attention long enough to sell someone on your amazing brand?
 You fill the story with pretty pictures (and maybe even throw in some glitter, if you’re feeling it).
 There are so many reasons to use video as a branding tool for sharing your story with as many people as possible and making an impact, so don’t be camera-shy – get yourself in front of that lens, pronto!

 Remember writing assignments back in your school days?
-After a few jargon-ridden journal articles, you probably felt a STRONG urge to either a) copy your friend or b) pull everything straight from Wikipedia.
+After reading a few jargon-ridden journal articles, you probably felt a STRONG urge to either a) copy your friend or b) pull everything straight from Wikipedia.
 It was frowned upon then, and guess what?
 It won’t win you any brownie points now.
 Now, to be clear, seeking inspiration is NOT the same thing as good old-fashioned plagiarism.
 We all get our ideas from somewhere!
 Let’s just make sure that those ideas don’t drive you to create an exact replica of someone else’s brand.
 You deserve the chance to build a brand that fits you just right (and won’t land you in court proceedings).